TeamRegio/EpiRegioDB/docs/Description.rst

   :width: 600
   :alt: CREM schema

 The way STITCHIT identifies REMs results in REMs that are mapped to one gene.
 Genomic locations are not exclusive to REMs, hence REMs associated to different genes can overlap which each other.
 Consequently the overlapping region is linked to more than one gene.
 To account for these overlapping REMs, we introduce the term Cluster of Regulatory EleMents (CREM).
 One CREM consists of all REMs that overlap with each other or that are adjacent to each other without any break in between (see the schema above).
 A CREM ends when there is no neighbouring REM to either side of it.
 Each CREM is composed of a minimum of two REMs and is assigned to a unique ID.
-In other words, a CREM can be considered as one coherent regulatory region that is potentially associated to multiple genes, where it is known which part is links to which gene.
+In other words, a CREM can be considered as one coherent regulatory region that is potentially associated to multiple genes, where it is known which part links to which gene.

 Data preprocessing for the EpiRegio webserver
 ===============================